Arijit78/android_vendor_MatrixxOTA/changelogs/source_changelog.md

+# Matrixx v-11.8.0 (A15) Tangent Changelog
+- Sep patch merged
+- reduce the size of keyguard affordance
+- switch to pixel 10 pro xl for mainline spoofing
+- spoof playstore to mainline
+- update Keybox spoofing & add default keybox in source (now you will gate strong out of box)
+-  Add an option to customize blur radius in Launcher

 # Matrixx v-11.7.0-EOL(A15) Tangent Changelog
 - Fix unsupported qs tile icon crash
 - Fix flickering issue in streaming video cases